mil/keyfram/ADVANCED.md

-# Kf: Advanced Usage Topics
+# Keyfram: Advanced Usage Topics

 ## Map Hierarchy Flexibility
 For convenience sake, **timings**, **selectors**, **properties** specifications as map keys are all interchangeable in terms of where they sit in an `$animation-map`'s hierarchy.

-As such, from Kf's perspective, all the below formats are equivalent and valid:
+As such, from Keyfram's perspective, all the below formats are equivalent and valid:

 ```scss
 $sptv-map: (